-- Start by washing and slicing the eggplants very thinly with a sharp knife, or even better if you have a mandolin, the layers should be a little less than ⅛ inch (2 mm).
+- Wash and slice the eggplants very thinly with a sharp knife, or even better if you have a mandolin, the layers should be a little less than ⅛ inch (2 mm).

-- Lay the slices on a tray or colander where they can drain and put the coarse sea salt over.
+- Prepare the eggplant.
+Lay the slices on a tray or colander where they can drain and put the coarse sea salt over.
 The salt will make the eggplant “sweat” and lose some water and bitterness.
 Let them rest for one hour.

 - Pre-heat the oven at 400ºF (about 200ºC).

-- Wash the eggplants from the extra coarse salt.
+- Remove eggplant's excess salt.
+Wash the eggplants from the extra coarse salt.
 Then, dry them with a tablecloth.
 Oil a tray and put them on it with a splash of extra virgin oil.
 Put them in the oven and grill for 10-15 minutes.

 - Shred your vegan mozzarella cheese or grind it with and shredder (in case you are not using shredded mozzarela cheese).

-- Go back to your tomato sauce and add the basil leaves, sugar, salt, and pepper and take them out of the heat.
+- Season tomato sauce.
+Go back to your tomato sauce and add the basil leaves, sugar, salt, and pepper and take them out of the heat.

-- Take the eggplant out of the oven and prepare the tray where you are going to assemble the dish.
+- Remove from oven.
+Take the eggplant out of the oven and prepare the tray where you are going to assemble the dish.

-- Put some oil on the bottom of a deep tray.
+- Prepare baking tray.
+Put some oil on the bottom of a deep tray.

-- Place a layer of tomato sauce, followed by a layer of grilled eggplant, salt, and pepper, followed by mozzarella and parmesan cheese.
+- Assemble.
+Place a layer of tomato sauce, followed by a layer of grilled eggplant, salt, and pepper, followed by mozzarella and parmesan.

 - Repeat until you fill the pan, making sure you finish with a layer of tomato sauce, mozzarella, and parmesan cheese to ensure it looks well grilled.